surf-visualization/blospray/README.md

 OSPRay (more specifically 2.0.x alpha) also has some limitations:

-* OSPRay's SciVis and Path Tracer renderer do not have the same set of features
+* OSPRay's SciVis and Path Tracer renderer do not have the same set of features and performance characteristics:

     - Only the Path Tracer supports advanced materials, like the principled material
-    - The lighting in the SciVis renderer is very basic
+    - The lighting in the SciVis renderer is very basic, limited only to ambient occlussion
+    - Volume rendering differs between the two renderers: the SciVis renderer only supports simple ray-marching, while the path tracer XXX

 * Volumes cannot be transformed properly when using the SciVis rendering currently